 The Board of Directors appoints the Chairman of the Board of Directors from among its members.
 The Board of Directors is also authorized to terminate this mandate.

-Article 20 - Appointment and dismissal of the Chief Executive Officer

-The Board of Directors appoints the Chief Executive Officer.
-The latter must have a different linguistic background than the Chairman of the Board of Directors.
+Article 20 - Appointment and dismissal of the Chief Executive Officer have a different linguistic background than the Chairman of the Board of Directors.
 The Board of Directors is also authorized to terminate this mandate.